francespinnock/francespinnock.github.io/_pages/cv.md

 description: About Frances Pinnock
 ---

 (b.
 1990) Bristol, Uk.
 Lives and works in London.

-MA Sculpture - Royal College of Art, 2023
-BA Modelmaking - Arts University Bournemouth, 2014
-Foundation Diploma Art & Design - Arts University Plymouth, 2010
+Frances Pinnock received a BA from the Arts University Bournemouth in 2014 before working in bespoke leatherwork.
+She established her studio practice in 2018 and was awarded funding from Arts Council England and the Queen Elizabeth Scholarship Trust.
+In 2022 she received the Leverhulme Arts Scholarship to study for an MA in Sculpture at the Royal College of Art.

+Recent exhibitions include ‘Cut and Fold’ at Make Hauser and Wirth, Somerset (2023), artist-led  ‘Material Beings’ at Cromwell Place, London (2023) and FOG Design + Art, San Francisco (2022).